White Lies (1934 film)

 White Lies is a 1934 American crime film directed by Leo Bulgakov and starring Victor Jory, Fay Wray, and Walter Connolly.

 The film was produced by Columbia Pictures.
 The screenwriter was Harold Shumate.

 The film is featured in the book A Guide to American Crime Films of the Thirties.

 Plot

-According to the British Film Institute, the film is about a "ruthless newspaper proprietor who sacrifices everything to have sensational headlines, is put to the test when his daughter is accused of murder."
+A "ruthless newspaper proprietor who sacrifices everything to have sensational headlines, is put to the test when his daughter is accused of murder."